-- (f) It satisfies the requirements specified in subparagraphs (B) to (K), inclusive, of paragraph (6) of subdivision (a) of Section 65913.4. - (g) It is not located within 500 feet of a freeway, as defined in Section 332 of the Vehicle Code. - (h) The development is not located on a site where any of the following apply: - (1) The development would require the demolition of the following types of housing: - (A) Housing that is subject to a recorded covenant, ordinance, or law that restricts rents to levels affordable to persons and families of moderate, low, or very low income. - (B) Housing that is subject to any form of rent or price control through a public entity's valid exercise of its police power. - (C) Housing that has been occupied by tenants within the past 10 years, excluding any manager's units. - (2) The site was previously used for permanent housing that was occupied by tenants, excluding any manager's units, that was demolished within 10 years before the development proponent submits an application under this article. - (3) The development would require the demolition of a historic structure that was placed on a national, state, or local historic register. - (4) The property contains housing units that are occupied by tenants, and units at the property are, or were, subsequently offered for sale to the general public by the subdivider or subsequent owner of the property. - (i) The development shall not be upon an existing parcel of land or site that is governed under the Mobilehome Residency Law (Chapter 2.5 (commencing with Section 798) of Title 2 of Part 2 of Division 2 of the Civil Code), the Recreational Vehicle Park Occupancy Law (Chapter 2.6 (commencing with Section 799.20) of Title 2 of Part 2 of Division 2 of the Civil Code), the Mobilehome Parks Act (Part 2.1 (commencing with Section 18200) of Division 13 of the Health and Safety Code), or the Special Occupancy Parks Act (Part 2.3 (commencing with Section 18860) of Division 13 of the Health and Safety Code). - (j) For a site within a specific neighborhood plan area, the site satisfies both of the following conditions: - (1) The specific neighborhood plan applicable to the site was adopted on or before January 1, 2024, and a notice of preparation was issued before January 1, 2022, pursuant to the requirements of Sections 21080.4 and 21092 of the Public Resources Code. - (2) The specific neighborhood plan applicable to the site allows residential use on the site. - (k) For a vacant site, it does not contain tribal cultural resources as defined by Section 21074 of the Public Resources Code that could be affected by the development that were found pursuant to a consultation as described by Section 21080.3.1 of the Public Resources Code and the effects of which cannot be mitigated pursuant to the process described in Section 21080.3.2 of the Public Resources Code. - 65912.122.
-A development project shall not be subject to the streamlined, ministerial review process provided by Section 65912.124 unless the development project meets all of the following affordability criteria: - (a) A rental housing development shall have a recorded deed restriction that ensures, at a minimum, ensures that for a period of 55 years, 15 percent of the units shall be set at an affordable rent, as defined in Section 50053 of the Health and Safety Code, to lower income households, as defined in Section 50079.5 of the Health and Safety Code.
+- (2) For purposes of this subdivision, parcels only separated by a street or highway shall be considered to be adjoined. - (3) For purposes of this subdivision, "dedicated to industrial use" means any of the following: - (A) The square footage is currently being used as an industrial use. - (B) The most recently permitted use of the square footage is an industrial use. - (C) The site was designated for industrial use in the latest version of a local government's general plan adopted before January 1, 2022. - (g) It satisfies the requirements specified in subparagraphs (B) to (K), inclusive, of paragraph (6) of subdivision (a) of Section 65913.4. - (h) The development is not located on a site where any of the following apply: - (1) The development would require the demolition of the following types of housing: - (A) Housing that is subject to a recorded covenant, ordinance, or law that restricts rents to levels affordable to persons and families of moderate, low, or very low income. - (B) Housing that is subject to any form of rent or price control through a public entity's valid exercise of its police power. - (C) Housing that has been occupied by tenants within the past 10 years, excluding any manager's units. - (2) The site was previously used for permanent housing that was occupied by tenants, excluding any manager's units, that was demolished within 10 years before the development proponent submits an application under this article - (3) The development would require the demolition of a historic structure that was placed on a national, state, or local historic register. - (4) The property contains one to four dwelling units. - (5) The property is vacant and zoned for housing but not for multifamily residential use. - (6) The existing parcel of land or site is governed under the Mobilehome Residency Law (Chapter 2.5 (commencing with Section 798) of Title 2 of Part 2 of Division 2 of the Civil Code), the Recreational Vehicle Park Occupancy Law (Chapter 2.6 (commencing with Section 799.20) of Title 2 of Part 2 of Division 2 of the Civil Code), the Mobilehome Parks Act (Part 2.1 (commencing with Section 18200) of Division 13 of the Health and Safety Code), or the Special Occupancy Parks Act (Part 2.3 (commencing with Section 18860) of Division 13 of the Health and Safety Code). - (i) For a site within a neighborhood plan area, the site satisfies either of the following conditions: - (1) As of January 1, 2022, there was a neighborhood plan applicable to the site that permitted multifamily housing development on the site. - (2) As of January 1, 2024, there was a neighborhood plan applicable to the site that permitted multifamily housing development on the site and all of the following occurred: